 Price – Both MagicJack Go and Ooma (Premier) offer free trials.
 However, MagicJack Go is merely the latest service device while Ooma Premier is a permanent upgrade once you subscribe.
-Ooma doesn’t have a monthly fee but the taxes amount to nearly $3.50 per month, totaling $42 per year.
-MagicJack too claims there is ‘no monthly fee’, but charges an annual service fee of $29.95 per year or $99.75 for 5 years.
+Ooma doesn’t have a monthly fee but the government taxes and fees they are required to pay amount to roughly $4.00 per month (varies by region), totaling $48 per year.
+MagicJack too claims there is ‘no monthly fee’, but charges an annual service fee of $35 per year or $99.75 for 5 years.
 When it comes to device cost, however, it is hard to beat MagicJack.
-The Ooma Telo box comes for $199.99 while the MagicJack Go ATA device comes in at less than one-third of the budget, at $59.95.
+The Ooma Telo box comes for $129.99 while the MagicJack Go ATA device comes in at less than half of the budget, at $59.95.

 Another aspect where MagicJack is a clear crowd favorite is the retainer service.
 With the five year plan the yearly service charge for MagicJack can be as low as $19.95, that’s less than half the amount you would shell out for just the cumulative taxes per annum ($42) for Ooma.